lablup/backend.ai-docs-webui/docs/model_serving/model_serving.rst

       - ``max_retries``: Specify the number of retries to be made if there is no response after a request is sent to the service during model serving.

-**Description for service action supported in Backend.AI Model serving**
+**Description for service action supported in GPU Platform Model serving**

 .. _prestart_actions: